Suite 1900 • Milwaukee, Wisconsin 53202

 I’ve discussed the topic in my monthly video below, and will expound on it a bit in my column in the March 15, 2017 edition on InsideTrack, published by the State Bar of Wisconsin.

 What are you thoughts on the subject?
 Agree or disagree?
-Let me know via e-mail, and (with your permission) I will publish some other opinions in a future issue of FLU.
+Let me know by using this form and (with your permission) I will publish some other opinions in a future issue of FLU.